India News | SC Issues Notice on Plea to Declare 'Talaq-e-Kinaya' , 'Talaq-e-Bain' Void | LatestLY

 The PIL also sought direction to the Centre to frame guidelines for "gender neutral religion neutral uniform grounds of divorce and uniform procedure of divorce for all citizens".

-When Petitioner's father refused to give dowry, her husband, also a doctor, gave her Talaq-E-Kinaya/Talaq-E-Bain through a Qazi and lawyer, which is totally against Articles 14, 15, 21 and 25, plea stated.
+When the petitioner's father refused to give dowry, her husband, also a doctor, gave her Talaq-E-Kinaya/Talaq-E-Bain through a Qazi and lawyer, which is totally against Articles 14, 15, 21 and 25, plea stated.

 In January 2022, a letter was sent from the Qazi office where her husband made some vague allegations against her and stated that due to all these conditions it is not possible to continue this matrimonial relationship.